 Active Warrants in Hernando County

-When a warrant is issued by a judge at the courthouse in Brooksville, Hernando County, FL, the warrant commands that the person is brought before the court to answer the charges.
+When a warrant is issued by a judge at the courthouse in Brooksville, Hernando County, FL, it commands that the person be brought before the court to answer the charges.
 Under Florida Rules of Criminal Procedure Rule 3.121, an arrest warrant must be in writing and set forth the nature of the offense.

-The arrest warrant in Florida must specifically name of the person to be arrested or, if the name is unknown to the judge, designate the person by any name or description by which the person can be identified with reasonable certainty, and include a photograph if reasonably available.
+The arrest warrant in Florida must specifically name the person to be arrested or, if the name is unknown to the judge, designate the person by any name or description by which the person can be identified with reasonable certainty and include a photograph, if reasonably available.

-The warrant must state the date when issued and the county where issued.
-It must be signed by the judge.
-For offenses where a right to bail exists, the warrant must set the amount of bail or other conditions of release, and the return date.
+The warrant must state the date it was issued and the county where it was issued.
+It must also be signed by the judge.
+For offenses where a right to bail exists, the warrant must set the amount of bail or other conditions of release and the return date.

 Attorney for Active Warrants in Hernando County, FL

-If you have an outstanding warrant that was issued by a judge in Brooksville, then contact an experienced criminal defense attorney in Hernando County, FL, at the Sammis Law Firm.
+If you have an outstanding warrant issued by a judge in Brooksville, contact an experienced criminal defense attorney at the Sammis Law Firm in Hernando County, FL.

 Call (813) 250-0500 to discuss your case.